ulisses-alves/elm-element/README.md

   }
 }
 ```
-and finally received using a incoming port:
+From inside the Elm application, changes to the attribute can be received by the incoming port with specified name:
 ```elm
 -- App.elm